 Lenders will ask for a statement that shows the value of the financial instruments over the last 60 days.
-The lender may also request documents that explain how you may sell the instruments in order to get the cash value.
+The lender may also request documents that explain in what way you may sell the instruments in order to get the cash value.

 However, it is important to note that many of these plans have restrictions about accessing the funds.
-Your lender will request written confirmation from the employer that explains the rules of how you can get the funds and if it must be repaid.
+Your lender will request written confirmation from the employer that explains the rules of in what manner you can get the funds and if it must be repaid.
 You will also need to provide a statement from the last two months.

 If you are receiving any portion of the down payment or closing costs as a gift from a relative, the lender will require specific documentation.

-First, there will need to be a solid explanation of how the person is related to you.
+First, there will need to be a solid explanation of your relationship with this person.
 Second, the transfer of money will need to be fully documented.
 This means that there will need to be proof of where the money came from, such as a checking account or savings account, and then there will need to be proof of where the money was deposited.
-Missing one of these steps or failing to document it correctly can cause problems with the loan approval.
+Missing one of these steps or failing to document it correctly can cause problems with the mortgage approval.